Financials at your fingertips: Crafting the request

 Cash Flow Statement: Provides a detailed description of the cash inflow and outflow over a specific period.

-Aligning Risk Appetite With Requesting Financial Statements
+Aligning Risk Appetite when Requesting Financial Statements

 Risk appetite refers to the level of risk your business is willing to accept in pursuit of its goals.
-It is a broad based statements that guides the organization's approach towards taking on, managing, and mitigating risk.
+It is a broadly based statements that guides the organization's approach towards taking on, managing, and mitigating risk.

-This risk appetite is company specific and determined by various factors such as the company's operational objectives, risk capacity (the total amount of risk your organization can handle without putting its survival at stake), regulatory environment, market conditions, financial goals.
+Risk appetite is company specific and determined by various factors such as the company's operational objectives, risk capacity (the total amount of risk your organization can handle without putting its survival at stake), regulatory environment, market conditions, financial goals.

 Defining your company's risk appetite helps align risk-taking activities to an overall strategy, ensuring that all decisions are made within an acceptable risk-reward framework.